 All staff and volunteers are aware of the indicators of abuse and neglect and knowing what to look for is vital for the early identification so that support can be put in place.
 Staff and volunteers are also aware of the specific safeguarding issues that indicate or inform of concerns or incidents linked to child criminal exploitation and child sexual exploitation.
-Staff know to report concerns directly to the DSL or a member of the senior leadership team (should the DSL not be available) in a timely manner, for any children who may be in need of help or protection.
-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action will be taken by speaking to the DSL and appropriate action or intervention taken.
-The academy has a trained ELSA specialist who can support pupils who would benefit from this intervention.
+Staff know to report concerns directly to the DSL or a member of the senior leadership team (should the DSL not be available) and / or log onto My Concern in a timely manner, for any children who may be in need of help or protection.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action will be taken by speaking to the DSL. (you may want to add any specifics ie ELSA support)

-Staff recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+We recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 Children may also feel embarrassed, humiliated, or could be being threatened not to tell, so not feel able to share what is happening to them.
 Alternatively, we recognise children may not want to make a disclosure or talk about what is happening due to their vulnerability, disability and/or sexual orientation or language barriers.
-This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child and agreeing a way forward to support the child and determine how best to build trusted relationships with children and young people which facilitate good opportunities for communication.
+This should not prevent staff from having professional curiosity and speaking to the DSL if they have concerns about a child and agreeing a way forward to support the child and determine how best to build trusted relationships with children and young people which facilitate good opportunities for communication.

-All staff should always speak to the DSL or deputy at the earliest opportunity where they have any concerns about a child.
+All staff should always speak to the DSL, or deputy at the earliest opportunity where they have any concerns about a child and then log their concerns on My Concern.

-As an academy, we are aware that abuse, neglect, and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label.
-In most cases, multiple issues will overlap with one another; therefore, all staff should always be vigilant and always raise any concerns with the DSL.
+As an academy we are aware that abuse, neglect, and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label.
+In most cases, multiple issues will overlap with one another, therefore all staff should always be vigilant and always raise any concerns with the DSL.

-When adults in the academy have a concern about a child or young person, they should:
+When adults in the academy have a concern about a child or young person they should:

 - Complete a concern form as an entry in the electronic recording system My Concern.
-All staff have an individual login, so no delays are necessary in reporting the concern. - The DSL will be informed that a concern has been raised as the My Concern system sends an alert every time a concern is logged. - All concerns, discussions and decisions made, and the reasons for those decisions, will be recorded on My Concern.
+All staff have an individual login, so no delays are necessary in reporting the concern. - The DSL will be informed that a concern has been raised as the My Concern system sends an alert every time a concern is logged. - All concerns, discussions and decisions made, the reasons for those decisions and whether a referral to another agency is required will be recorded on My Concern.